lindbrook/packageRank/README.md

     > 132644 2020-07-31 21:03:12 4284609 cholera   0.6.5      US    14

 Here, we see that seven different versions of the package were downloaded as a sequential bloc.
-A little digging shows that these seven versions represent *all* versions of ‘cholera’ available on that date:
+A little digging shows that on that date there were seven extant versions of ‘cholera’:

 ``` r
 packageHistory(package = "cholera")